Tax Deductions Explained for 2022 Filings

 7. IRA Contributions

 You could get a tax deduction if you contribute to a traditional IRA as part of your retirement savings portfolio.
-The maximum contribution for 2019 is $6,000, and $7,000 for those over age 50, and it’s fully tax deductible.
-But your eligibility also depends on how much money you make and whether you or your spouse has an employer-sponsored retirement plan.
+The maximum contribution for 2021 is $6,000, and $7,000 for those over age 50.
+You may be able to deduct your contribution depending on how much money you make and whether you or your spouse has an employer-sponsored retirement plan.
 Consult the IRS guidelines for those income limits.